hphelion/documentation/upload-publish-partner-images135.md

 1. Install the OpenStack Glance command line tool (or an appropriate API interaction tool like curl).
 2. Configure the tool to interact with the HP Helion Cloud Image Service.
 3. Create an image by either:
-    * Creating an acceptable image in your environment and uploading it to HP Helion Cloud
+    * Creating an acceptable image in your environment and uploading it to HP Helion Public Cloud
-    * Creating a snapshot image from a running instance in HP Helion Cloud
+    * Creating a snapshot image from a running instance in HP Helion Public Cloud
 4. Supply the required documentation if you intend to make your image public.

 **Warning:** You should only make an image public after you have fully tested it!